Obesity rates have surged in recent decades.

 Shorter term interventions have also shown some degree of improvement in risk reduction, but not to as significant degree as longer intervention periods.
 This is likely given the relatively small amount of weight loss and inflammation reduction that occurs in a shorter intervention period.

-The risk reduction associated with weight loss also appears to be dose-dependent, much like the risk increase associated with weight gain: overweight or obese individuals who lose a higher amount of their starting weight benefit from a greater risk reduction than those losing less.
+The risk reduction associated with weight loss also appears to be dose-dependent, much like the risk increase associated with weight gain.
+Overweight or obese individuals who lose a higher amount of their starting weight benefit from a greater riskreduction than those losing less.

 With that being said, how do diet and activity habits impact cancer risk for overweight or obese individuals?
-Is risk still high?
+Is the risk still high?

 This is largely due to the inescapable levels of inflammation that occur in overweight or obesity, which can only be fully remedied with weight loss and maintenance.